oxzi/gosh/README.md

 For use with the [Weechat-Android relay client](https://github.com/ubergeek42/weechat-android), simply add the `?onlyURL` GET parameter to the URL and enter in the settings under file sharing with no further changes.

 ## Shell functions and scripts

 A `fish` function and a `bash` script allow handily uploading a file to the server of your choice which need to be manually set.
 An own installation and deployment of `goshd` is not necessary to use tools.

 ### Bash, `contrib/bash/`

-The bash script is feature complete compared to the possibilites provided by using `curl` or the web interface.
+The bash script is feature complete compared to the possibilities provided by using `curl` or the web interface.
 To be able to use the script, add `goshy` to your PATH, make it executable and set the `GOSH_INSTANCE` environment variable.
 For learning the usage run `goshy -h`.

 ### Fish, `contrib/fish/`

 The fish function only provides the capability to upload a file and a flag for burn after reading.
 To be able to use the function, copy it's content to `~/.config/fish/config.fish`.

 ## Related Work